Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 Tweede Kerstdag, December 26

 Dutch Boxing Day is spent eating leftovers, often with the family who couldn’t make it on Christmas day.
-A slow and gentle stroll is taken mid-day to ease the tightness of bellies from eating too much hearty, home-made food.
+People often take a slow and gentle stroll mid-day to ease the tight bellies from eating too much hearty, homemade food.

-Most shops in the Netherlands are closed on 26 December, showing continuing Dutch resistance to the tradition of spending quality time together as 22 million British families do during Boxing Day sales.
+Most shops in the Netherlands are closed on December 26, showing continuing Dutch resistance to the tradition of spending quality time together (meanwhile, 22 million British families are hitting the Boxing Day sales).

 photo-of-a-snowy-road-in-Amsterdam